Ley shadow ministry: Shadow cabinet (Acting from 30 January 2026 to 11 February 2026)

-Current arrangement
+Shadow outer ministry and shadow assistant ministry (Acting from 30 January 2026 to 11 February 2026)

+There were no changes to portfolios held by Liberal Party frontbenchers in the shadow outer ministry and shadow assistant ministry during the acting period.

+First arrangement (May 2025–January 2026)

 The first arrangement of the shadow ministry was announced by Ley and Littleproud on 28 May 2025.
 Due to the changes in the Liberal Party leadership and a few Coalition frontbenchers losing their seats at the 2025 federal election, portfolios were significantly reshuffled from the previous Dutton shadow ministry.

 The Liberal Party dropped Sarah Henderson, Jane Hume, Claire Chandler and Tony Pasin from the frontbench, while the National Party dropped Michael McCormack and Barnaby Joyce from the frontbench.
 All six were shadow ministers in the previous shadow ministry.
 Rick Wilson (Liberal), who was an assistant shadow minister in the previous shadow ministry, was also not re-appointed to the shadow ministry.
 Nationals MP Michelle Landry, who was a shadow assistant minister in the previous shadow ministry, had been recently appointed as her party's Chief Whip and was therefore also not re-appointed to the shadow ministry.
 Nationals senator Matt Canavan, who was last on the Coalition frontbench in 2020 (as a government minister) and had challenged Littleproud for leadership after the election, was not appointed to the frontbench.

 James McGrath (Liberal), Andrew Bragg (Liberal), Kerrynne Liddle (Liberal), Angie Bell (Liberal) and Darren Chester (National), all of who were in the previous shadow ministry but not in the shadow cabinet, had been elevated to the latter.
 Liberal MP Julian Leeser, who was an shadow assistant minister prior to the election, also returned to the shadow cabinet since his resignation in April 2023.
 Tim Wilson (Liberal) and Ross Cadell (National), who were not in the previous shadow ministry, were also elevated directly into the shadow cabinet.
 Jacinta Nampijinpa Price, who was a shadow cabinet minister in the previous ministry and had defected from the National Party to Liberal Party after the election, was not re-appointed to the shadow cabinet.
 Instead, she was appointed as a shadow minister in the shadow outer ministry.

 Two former cabinet ministers (before 2022) who were not in the previous shadow ministry, Alex Hawke and Melissa Price (both Liberal), were also re-appointed to the front bench, with Hawke being a shadow cabinet minister and Melissa Price being a shadow minister in the shadow outer ministry.